SHOWING 1 - 1 OF 1 RESULTS

 Your first visit will confirm this library’s impressive status.
 Luke Library has over 50,000 books, numerous magazines and newspapers, DVDs, videotapes, CDs and tapes for life-long learning and causal reading.
 Almost 5,000 books are available on tape or CD.

-For research, the library features numerous online reference databases, allowing easy access to thousands of periodicals, newspapers, abstracts, and encyclopedias.
+For research, the library features a vast amount of online reference databases, allowing easy access to thousands of periodicals, newspapers, abstracts, and encyclopedias.

 Online databases include Petersons for college and vocational information; Infotrac for a variety of student databases; Defense Technical Information Center (DTIC) for abstracts of defense related reports and books; EBSCO for access to thousands of periodical abstracts and hundreds of business newspapers; SIRS Researcher for thousands of articles on current social issues; and SIRS Government Researcher for a wide range of government information and documents.

 From Story-time and Baby-time to Class Tours and our Adult Reading Group there’s a program to support all members of Team Luke!
-For more information call 623-856-7191.
+For more information call 623-856-7191 or you can email Lukelibrary2014@gmail.
 For information click here and look under Library.